This is the character sheet for Love Live!.

 - Unresolved Sexual Tension: Goodness, she definitely has for this Honoka in the manga.◊

-- Vitriolic Best Buds: With Honoka in the anime, in contrast with her manga adaptation.
+- Vitriolic Best Buds: With Honoka in the anime, in contrast with the manga adaptation and School Idol Diaries where they get a lot more Ship Tease.

-- Yamato Nadeshiko: She's somewhat of a budding one; she comes from a very traditional family, is modest, calm, rational, and has a stubbornness to her regarding the people she cares about.
+- Yamato Nadeshiko: She's a downplayed example; she comes from a very traditional family, has long dark hair, is modest, calm, rational, and has a stubbornness to her regarding the people she cares about.
 The only thing keeping her from playing this completely straight is how she does get worked up rather often.

 - Image Color: Yellow (Light green in PVs)Age: 15Birthday: November 1 (Scorpio)Height: 155cmThree Sizes: B75/W58/H80Trademark Favorite Food: RamenLeast Favorite Food: FishSymbol: CatUnits: lily white, NicoRinPanaVoiced by: Riho Iida (Japanese), Faye Mata (English)